-Orange Business Services has a growing “e-Health Care Communications” department to meet these needs.
+Orange Business has a growing “e-Health Care Communications” department to meet these needs.
 The goal is to accompany patients and elderly people on their health care journeys.
-Orange Business Services helps to assure the safety of medical data during its transportation and storage, but also provides services that improve lives, and business.
+Orange Business helps to assure the safety of medical data during its transportation and storage, but also provides services that improve lives, and business.
 “Integrating the bi-polar,” as Fons Trompenaars emphasized.

 My favorite example was a home dialysis machine.
 Rather than spending four hours every day in a dialysis center, kidney disease patients would be able to hook up while sleeping at night.
 The telecommunications magic would be to allow a company to manage the machine from long distance.
 That’s four more hours of living each day!

 What about that new drug you’re waiting on that may increase your ill mother’s lifestyle and longevity?
 Getting new meds to the market can be quite the ultra-healthcare-marathon, especially considering how long clinical trials can take to set up, processes, make sense of and report into regulation authorities.